High-rise developers win court protection in 9/11 WTC case

 Franklin Sachs, a lawyer representing the utility and its insurers, did not immediately respond to a request for comment.

-Bud Perrone, a spokesman for Silverstein, said: "We are pleased that the Court of Appeals has affirmed the dismissal of these claims."

-Kenneth Schwarz, a lawyer for Tishman, did not immediately respond to a request for comment.
+Katherine Pringle, a lawyer for Silverstein, and Kenneth Schwarz, a lawyer for Tishman, did not immediately respond to requests for comment.

 Circuit Judge Barrington Parker joined Pooler's decision.